Experts explain red light vs blue light therapy – which treatment is right for your skin?

 Dr Maryam Zamani

-Dr Maryam Zamani is an Oculoplastic Surgeon and facial aesthetics doctor with a global reputation for a subtle, beautiful and ultra-precise approach, working from her clinic is located on Kings Road, London.
-Dr Maryam Zamani is also the founder of the luxury skincare brand, MZ SKIN.
+Dr Maryam Zamani is an oculoplastic surgeon and facial aesthetics doctor with a global reputation for a subtle, beautiful and ultra-precise approach, working from her clinic on Kings Road, London.
+Dr Zamani is also the founder of the luxury skincare brand MZ SKIN.

 Benefits of red and blue light therapy

-Let's begin this red light vs blue light therapy deep-dive by understanding exactly what they both do.
-Dermatologist Dr Dennis Gross uses both in his famous Dr Dennis Gross DrX Spectralite Faceware Pro - it's a real beauty team hero.
-We thought he'd be the perfect person to explain what red light therapy is and how blue light works.
+We'll start our red light vs blue light therapy deep-dive by breaking down exactly what they both do.
+Dermatologist Dr Dennis Gross uses both in his famous Dr Dennis Gross DrX Spectralite Faceware Pro – it's a real beauty team hero.
+We thought he'd be the ideal person to explain what red light therapy is and how blue light works.

 • "Red light therapy stimulates collagen production for reduced fine lines and wrinkles and increased density while also reducing inflammation.
 Red LED works just like any other topical active ingredient – your skin cells have receptors for it.
 When the light connects to those receptors, it signals the skin to increase collagen production – the key to youthful-looking skin.
 It also stimulates blood flow which helps reduce inflammation and redness."